nathanwilk7/Website/documentation/Sources/README.md

 Polypheny currently supports the following data source adapters:

 * [CSV Adapter]{:.heading.flip-title} --- An adapter for querying CSV files.
+* [Ethereum Adapter]{:.heading.flip-title} --- A data source adapter for querying the Ethereum blockchain.
 * [MariaDB / MySQL Adapter]{:.heading.flip-title} --- Data source adapter for the relational database systems MariaDB and MySQL..
 * [MonetDB Adapter]{:.heading.flip-title} --- Allows querying and modifying tables on a remore MonetDB instace.
 * [PostgreSQL Adapter]{:.heading.flip-title} --- Allows querying and modifying tables on a remore PostgreSQL database.